What people are saying ...

 Learning Through Theatre also offers workshops in Expressionism with a focus on the work of Steven Berkoff.
-Our lead tutor, Cheryl Stapleton, is a former dancer and trained with Philippe Gaulier, bringing over 20 years practical performance and directing experience to her teaching, influenced by the teachings of Jacques Lecoq and Jerzy Grotowski.
+Our lead tutor, Cheryl Stapleton, is a former dancer who trained with Philippe Gaulier, bringing over 20 years practical performance and directing experience to her teaching, influenced by the teachings of Jacques Lecoq and Jerzy Grotowski.
 Cheryl also offers one to one voice, presentation and confidence coaching.

 Commedia dell’ Arte stretches and challenges every participant, while engaging them through comedy and laughter.
 We can tailor a workshop to suit your needs as a school, college, university or community group.

 - Technically demanding

 A workshop in your venue, tailored to your specific learning objectives, that is:

 - Curriculum linked for devising and set texts: Servant of Two Masters, Accidental Death of An Anarchist, Tartuffe, The Hypochondriac, Midsummer Night’s Dream, Twelfth Night.

 - Engaging and inspiring for your entire class, nurturing the quietest learners to gain confidence and channeling the energy of the most lively!